List of Gintama characters: Jiraia

 Jiraia the Spider (蜘蛛手の地雷亜, Kumode no Jiraiya) (real name Danzou Tobita (鳶田 段蔵, Tobita Danzou)) is a former member from the Oniwabanshu as well as Tsukuyo's teacher.
 He was born in the country side to Iga Samurai, and had a talent for ninjutsu since he was a kid.
 During a fight, his family was destroyed and only Danzou and his sister survived.
 In order to protect his sister, Danzou had to work under the people he hated.
 Her sister, knowing that she was the problem, threw herself from a cliff.
 Jiraia burned his face and lived a life in solitude.
 He tried to kill the Shogun, but Hattori's father stopped him.
 In the end, to stop his pain, he decided to get killed by someone who resembles him.
 So he raised a student, Tsukuyo, and taught her everything he knew.
 So Jiraia came back to Yoshiwara to take Tsukuyo.
 He burned Tsukuyo's other weakness, Yoshiwara.
 But thanks to Shinpachi, Kagura, Hattori and Hinowa, the fire was extinguished.
 Gintoki went to save Tsukuyo from Jiraia, and the fight began.
 Jiraia was defeated by Gintoki, but when he tries to stab Gintoki from behind, he is stopped by Tsukuyo, like he wanted.
 He was the strongest man in the Oniwabanshu, and the one who created the Hyakka.

 Gaimon Fujibayashi

 Gaimon Fujibayashi (藤林 鎧門, Fujibayashi Gaimon) is the large and burly leader of Fujibayashi family, and one of three Iga leaders along with Rappa Momochi, and Zenzou Hattori.

 Rappa Momochi

 Rappa Momochi (百地 乱破, Momochi Rappa) is the leader of the Momochi family affiliated with the Iga clan, who uses humanoid puppets in combat.
-She fools people into thinking that she is the wheelchair-bound, bandaged person with a handmaid pushing her, but she is in-fact disguised as the maid and the weapon-bound puppet is carried around by her in the wheelchair.
+She fools people into thinking that she is the bandaged person with a handmaid pushing her in a wheelchair, but she is in-fact disguised as the maid and the weapon-bound puppet is carried around by her in the wheelchair.